polybase/example-nft-metadata/README.md

 # Creating ERC-721 token

-Open a terminal and create a directory for your creating your ERC-721 token
+Open a terminal and create a directory for your creating your ERC-721 token.

 ```shell
 mkdir nftMetadata
 cd nftMetadata
 ```
-Once you are in the nftMetadata directory, install the following dependencies
+Once you are in the nftMetadata directory, install the following dependencies.

 ```shell
 npm install -g truffle